MachineLemonade/docs/v0.9/ee-integrating-auth-systems.md

     config:
       auth:
         openIdConnect:
-        clockTolerance: 0 // A field that can optionally be set to adjust for clock skew on a user's machine.
+        clockTolerance: 0 // A field that can optionally be set to adjust for clock skew on the server.
           <provider-name>:
             enabled: true
             discoveryUrl: <provider-discovery-url>